satvikndxd/docx/readme.md

 ## License

-This project is protected under the [MIT License](https://choosealicense.com/licenses/mit/).
-For more details, refer to the [LICENSE](https://github.com/yourusername/ai-document-generator/blob/main/LICENSE) file.
+This project is open source and available under the [MIT License](https://github.com/satvikndxd/docx/blob/main/LICENSE).

 ---